 The following license files are associated with this item:

 Showing items related by title, author, creator and subject.

 Standing up in multiple sclerosis (SUMS): protocol for a multi-centre randomised controlled trial evaluating the clinical and cost effectiveness of a home-based self-management standing frame programme in people with progressive multiple sclerosis.
-Freeman, JA; Hendrie, W; Creanor, S; Jarrett, L; Barton, A; Green, C; Marsden, J; Rogers, E; Zajicek, J (2016-05-05)Multiple sclerosis (MS) is an incurable, unpredictable but typically progressive neurological condition.
+Freeman, Jennifer; Hendrie, W; Creanor, Siobhan; Jarrett, L; barton, andy; Green, C; Marsden, Jonathan; Rogers, E; Zajicek, J (Springer Science and Business Media LLCEngland, 2016-05-05)Multiple sclerosis (MS) is an incurable, unpredictable but typically progressive neurological condition.
 It is the most common cause of neurological disability in young adults.
 Within 15 years of diagnosis, approximately ...

 Standing up in Multiple Sclerosis (SUMS): Protocol for a multi-centre randomised controlled trial evaluating the clinical and cost effectiveness of a home-based self-management standing frame programme in people with progressive multiple sclerosis.
-Freeman, JA; Hendrie, W; Creanor, S; Jarrett, L; Barton, A; Hawton, A; Morby, D; Hooley, S; Marsden, J; Zajicek, J (2017-05-01)
+Freeman, Jennifer; Hendrie, W; Creanor, Siobhan; Jarrett, L; barton, andy; Hawton, A; Morby, D; Hooley, S; Marsden, J; Zajicek, J (2017-05-01)

 Investigation into Stand-alone Brain-computer Interfaces for Musical Applications Venkatesh, Satvik (University of Plymouth, 2019)Brain-computer interfaces (BCIs) aim to establish a communication medium that is independent of muscle control.
 This project investigates how BCIs can be harnessed for musical applications.
 The impact of such systems is ...